 Though Eric admits his style is very different from that of Wes Montgomery, the legendary guitarist is another major influence.
 Ten years before the Jaco experience, Eric’s dad played Montgomery’s 1966 album California Dreaming for him.
 “I had never heard anyone play jazz interpretations of pop melodies until then,” Eric says.
 “I could hear that the guitar was actually "singing" the melody.
 That's when I realized jazz was the natural style of music for an instrument to achieve the same emotions that a vocal could.
 I started playing guitar two years later and right from the start tried to make the guitar sing.”

-“The most fulfilling part of this musical journey has been experiencing, in real time, my evolution as an artist,” Eric says.
+“The most interesting part of this musical journey has been observing my own growth as an artist,” Eric says.
 “My mindset has shifted dramatically and is light years away from when I was a young guitarist first making records, focusing on being flashy and showing people how fast I could play.
-In those days, it was all about speed and lots of notes, being a gunslinger – but as I have grown as a musician and especially as a person, I like to think I have developed as a composer and songwriter of maturity and depth as well as a guitar player.”
+In those days, it was all about speed and lots of notes.
+As I have matured as a musician and as a person, I'd like to think I have found my niche as a composer and songwriter as well as becoming a better guitar player.”